YBoran24/CryptoTracker/RENDER_DEPLOYMENT.md

 In the "Advanced" section, you can also specify custom port settings if needed:
 - For backend: Set the internal port to 10000
-- For frontend: Set the internal port to 3000 (or let Render auto-detect)
+- For frontend: Set the internal port to 3000

 Render will automatically set the PORT environment variable, and our application is configured to use this variable.